tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 The validator set at height *h* is denoted *valset<sub>h</sub>*.
 A *commit* for height *h* consists of more than *2n<sub>h</sub>/3* precommit votes voting for a block *b*, where *n<sub>h</sub>* denotes the size of *valset<sub>h</sub>*.
-A commit does not contain `nil` precommit votes.
+A commit does not contain `nil` precommit votes, and all votes in it refer to the same block.
 An *extended commit* is a *commit* where every precommit vote is attached its vote extension.

-TODO: Mention somewhere that statesync is not really relevant for this problem... only for the first block after statesync'ing.

-TODO: Re-read.
-Bear in mind: "precomit vote" vs "precommit message"

-TODO: Re-read "commits do not contain nil votes", catchup messages

-TODO: Re-read "valsets can change completely"

-TODO: Solution 2.
-Add details on reactors?

-TODO: State sync to *h*, latest height: *h+1*.
+> TODO: [From Daniel] Node statesyncs to *h*, but latest height is *h+1*.
 What then?
+>
+> My thoughts: Can we show that *h+1* will be finalized by up-to-date nodes?
+I think we can.
+Else,
+> we probably need to modify statesync to not send Application snapshots that are less than 2 heights
+> away from the current height.

 ### Problem Description